 The point and shoot market has faced some stiff competition in recent years.
-As smartphone cameras have become more powerful, camera companies have had to continually improve their products in order to stay ahead of the curve.
+As smartphone cameras have become more powerful, camera companies have had to improve to stay ahead of the curve.
 This is good news for consumers!
 Today’s point and shoots are incredibly capable little machines that can produce stunning images.

 Why buy or rent a point and shoot camera instead of using the smartphone that you’re already carrying around?
 While most smartphone cameras work very well, they don’t give you the versatility and customization that a dedicated camera can.
-Most point and shoots offer different shooting modes, the ability to record RAW files, better low light performance, the ability to zoom, and improved low light capabilities.
+Most point and shoots offer different shooting modes, record RAW files, have better low light performance, and better zoom.

 All point and shoots are not created equal and they are designed with different users in mind.
-To help you make sense of all of this, and hopefully make choosing a point and shoot a little bit easier, we’ve compiled some suggestions on things to consider when choosing a camera and given you a list of some of our favorites.
+To help you make sense of all of this, we’ve given you a list of some of our favorites.

 The 10 Best Point and Shoot Cameras*